furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   can hear it.
 She opens the door a fraction and peers through.
   There is a man standing on her doorstep.

-  `Here to read your gas meter love,' he says.
+  'Here to read your gas meter love,' he says.

   A slim hand slides in through the gap holding an identity card.
   The hand is olive coloured.
 Mrs Fraser is surprised, she had thought the man was local because of his accent, but now a dozen new fears rise up.
 She studies the identity card; the man in the photo is smiling at her.
 He has dark hair and dark skin.
-  The card says `Electricite de France'.
+  The card says 'Electricite de France'.
 She doesn't understand.
   Why would a French company be reading her gas meter?
 Perhaps he is one of those Alky Eda terrorists?
 On the six o'clock news she learns that terrorists could be living in every community in